 Key Differences Between Single Entry System and Double Entry System

-The following are the major differences between single entry system and double entry system:
+The following are the major differences between single entry system and double entry system of bookkeeping:

 - The bookkeeping system in which only one aspect of a transaction is recorded, i.e. either debit or credit, is known as Single Entry System.
 Double Entry System, is a system of keeping records, whereby both the aspects of a transaction are captured.